Neville Southall: Coaching and management career

 Southall was appointed caretaker manager of Wales, alongside Mark Hughes, following the resignation of Bobby Gould after a 4–0 defeat against Italy on 5 June 1999.
-In his only game in charge Wales lost 2–0 to Denmark at Anfield on 9 June 1999, and Mark Hughes was appointed as manager on a full-time basis.
+In his only game in charge, Wales lost 2–0 to Denmark at Anfield on 9 June 1999, and Mark Hughes was appointed as manager on a full-time basis.
 During his time playing for Torquay United he also worked as a goalkeeping coach at Huddersfield Town and Tranmere Rovers.
 He later became a player-coach at York City, Rhyl, Shrewsbury Town and Dagenham & Redbridge.

 He was appointed manager of Conference club Dover Athletic in December 2001.
-His managing stint at the Kent club was short and he was sacked in March 2002, after only a few months in charge, after the club's new owners decided to promote his assistant Clive Walker.
-He later made cameo appearances as a player at Canvey Island.
+His managing stint at the Kent club was short, and he was sacked in March 2002, after only a few months in charge, after the club's new owners decided to promote his assistant Clive Walker.
+He later made cameo appearances as a player at Canvey Island, where he was also a goalkeeping coach from 2002 to 2004.
 He also began teaching young people from deprived backgrounds how to coach in a community scheme called Soccer Skills, and later worked in the special education sector.
 He set up his own educational consultancy that specialised in working with NEETs, in partnership with Brooklands College.

-He had a spell as Wales under-19 coach, but quit his post in November 2004, claiming he was treated with "a total lack of respect" and that the coaching was compromised because "...as always, it's about money."
+He had spells as coach with all youth Wales national teams from U16 to U19, but quit his post from Wales U19 in November 2004, claiming he was treated with "a total lack of respect" and that the coaching was compromised because "...as always, it's about money."
 FAW management committee chairman Ken Tucker issued a rebuke, saying: "Nev is making comments on things he knows little about.
 It is sad when people make comments without any knowledge of the finances of the FAW."

 A month after resigning from the national scene, Southall returned to management with Hastings United.
-However just one year on he was sacked, with the Hastings chairman saying that "there have recently been an increasing number of issues on which Neville and I have disagreed and it had got to the point where our working relationship had broken down, beyond the point of repair, as far as I was concerned".
+However, just one year on he was sacked, with the Hastings chairman saying that "there have recently been an increasing number of issues on which Neville and I have disagreed and it had got to the point where our working relationship had broken down, beyond the point of repair, as far as I was concerned".

 In November 2008, Margate manager Terry Yorath appointed Southall as his assistant in the Isthmian League.
-In September 2009, he became the caretaker-manager after Yorath resigned as manager.
+In September 2009, he became the caretaker manager after Yorath resigned as manager.